grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 1. Enable sampling in the appropriate components:
    - The Ingester and Ruler self-initiate traces and should have sampling explicitly enabled.
-   - Sampling for the Distributor and Query Frontend can be enabled in Grafana Mimir or in an upstream service.
+   - Sampling for the distributor and query-frontend can be enabled in Grafana Mimir or in an upstream service.

 To enable sampling in Grafana Mimir components you can specify either